redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

-Redwood makes testing a concern straightaway.
+Redwood makes testing a first-class concern, and maybe even makes it fun?
 We've integrated testing for both sides, and even wrote a [tome](https://redwoodjs.com/docs/testing) telling you how to use it, from the ground-up.
 We've got a template for Functions in the works, which would all but bring our unit tests to a close.
 One thing we'd really like to add as a stretch goal is a GitHub Action so you can have CI from the get go!

 [Testing • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/4)